We’ve been serving our loyal Waipahu Customers for over 74 years

 The ‘Ekahi Mural

-On November 20th, 2011 we unveiled a new mural depicting historical and cultural images special to the Waipahu community.
+On November 20th, 2011 at our old Leoku St. location, we unveiled a new mural depicting historical and cultural images special to the Waipahu community.

 808 Urban promotes sustainability for low-income communities through self-determination, political and cultural awareness, and leadership development.
 The Community Murals Program of 808 Urban seeks to beautify neighborhoods and promote community pride.